davidtys/queue_pytumblr/README.md

 (you can config different oauths for different tumblrs)

-## Tips
+## More

 Please note the worker sleeps a random time (see settings.py) before begin reblogging.
-It's to avoid being blocked by Tumblr.

 Please note by default the redis database is '2' (see settings.py)

-The posts and oauth are recorded in redis by the tumblr name, so you can manage different tumblrs.
+The posts and oauth are recorded in redis by the tumblr name, so you can manage different tumblrs in the same time (with a worker by tumblr).

 In redis, post urls are moving from *toreblog* to *ongoing* (worker), and then to *reblogged* or *failed*

+## To Do

+It would be cool to integrate with https://github.com/ui/rq-scheduler to run a periodic worker

 ## Copyright